 Secondary and indirect impacts will be assessed using the Uniform Mitigation Assessment Methodology (UMAM) at the time of permitting to determine functional loss within these systems.
 The UMAM per Chapter 62-345, F.A.C., is a state and federally approved method used to assess wetlands in the State of Florida.
 A UMAM analysis was performed to determine an estimate to the functional loss due to wetland impacts from the Build Alternative.
-Construction of the Build Alternative results in an estimated total of 5.19 acres of wetland impacts and a loss of 4.01 functional units.
-The UMAM scores and values presented in Table 5 are subject to agency review and may change during the state and federal permitting process.
+Construction of the Build Alternative results in an estimated total of 5.19 acres of wetland impacts and a loss of 3.84 functional units.
+The UMAM scores and values presented inTable 5 are subject to agency review and may change during the state and federal permitting process.

-Representative Wetlands FLUCFCS Classification FLUCFCS Description UMAM Delta2 Impact Acres Functional Loss
+Representative Wetlands FLUCFCS Classification FLUCFCS Description UMAM Delta Impact Acres Functional Loss

+wellanus Classification Description Impact Acres LUSS

 Wetland

 WL 01 630 Forested Mixed -0.67 3.05 2.03

 WL Conservation Wetland

 Easements 630 Forested Mixed -0.87 1.89 1.64

 Freshwater

 WL 02 641 Marshes -0.67 0.25 0.17

 Total 5.19 3.84

-Table 5: Estimated UMAM Functional Loss for Wetlands in the Build Alternative (DirectImpacts)
+Table 5: Estimated UMAM Functional Loss for Wetlands in the Build Alternative (Direct Impacts)